Ringo (Lorne Greene song): Parodies

-In December 1964 the first parody of the song was issued: "Gringo", written by Marty Cooper and H.B.
-Barnum.
+In December 1964, the first parody of the song was issued: "Gringo", written by Marty Cooper and H. B. Barnum.
 Cooper himself would record it under the name "El Clod", a name he had used in 1962 to record a parody on the Challenge label for the song "Wolverton Mountain", which was called "Tiajuana Border".
 This "Ringo" parody would be issued on Vee Jay Records.

 Other parodies soon followed, including two by Frank Gallop with his 1966 hit single "The Ballad of Irving" on the Kapp label, which was quickly chased with a sequel, "The Son Of Irving" on the Musicor label (also in 1966).
-Another was released in the 1980s by Dutch comedian Andre van Duin (as "Bingo"); and then by Country Yossi and the Shteeble Hoppers (as "Shlomo").
+Another was released in the 1980s by Dutch comedian André van Duin (as "Bingo"); and then by Country Yossi and the Shteeble Hoppers (as "Shlomo").
 Allan Sherman sang a parody on his special Allan Sherman's Funnyland on January 19, 1965, on which Lorne Greene also sang the original "Ringo."
 Voice actor Daws Butler recorded a parody called "Bingo, Ringo" where his character, Huckleberry Hound sings about meeting a man who seemed to resemble Ringo Starr, punctuated by energetic percussion.

 The 2005 short film Ringo, which used the song along with public-domain footage of John Wayne and Roy Rogers, won the Short Film Award for animated film at the 2005 Seattle International Film Festival.